HaruHunab1320/Prism-TS/apps/docs/docs/guides/examples.md

   }

   private async analyzeToxicity(content: string): Promise<ConfidenceResult> {
-    const response = await llm.complete(
+    const response = await this.claude.complete(
-      `Analyze toxicity level of: "${content}".
+      new LLMRequest(`Analyze toxicity level of: "${content}".
-       Rate from 0-1 where 0 is toxic and 1 is completely safe.` );
+       Rate from 0-1 where 0 is toxic and 1 is completely safe.`) );

     return this.extractor.fromStructuredResponse(response.content);